ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 === Head and Footer Scripts Inserter ===
 Contributors: Arthur Gareginyan
-Tags: inject, insert, insert scripts, insert javascript, insert js, insert html, insert css, insert custom scripts, insert custom code, html, javascript, js, css, code, custom code, script, scripts, custom scripts, meta, meta tags, head, header, head section, head area, footer, footer section, footer area, Donate link: https://www.spacexchimp.com/donate.html Requires at least: 3.9
+Tags: inject code, inject scripts, inject javascript, inject js, inject html, inject css, insert code, insert scripts, insert javascript, insert js, insert html, insert css, inject custom code, inject custom scripts, inject custom snippet, insert custom code, insert custom scripts, insert custom snippet, html, javascript, js, css, code, custom code, script, scripts, custom scripts, meta, meta tags, head, header, head section, head area, footer, footer section, footer area
+Donate link: https://www.spacexchimp.com/donate.html
+Requires at least: 3.9
 Tested up to: 4.9
-Stable tag: 4.28
+Stable tag: 4.29
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily and safely add your custom scripts (HTML with JavaScript, CSS, etc.) to the WordPress website's head and footer sections.
-This is a must have tool for authors and website's owners.
+Easily and safely add your custom HTML code (plus JavaScript, CSS, etc.) to your WordPress website, directly out of the WordPress Admin Area, without the need to have an external editor.

 == Description ==

-An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom scripts (HTML with JavaScript, CSS, etc.) in the head or/and footer section of your website.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom HTML code (plus JavaScript, CSS, etc.) to your WordPress website, directly out of the WordPress Admin Area, without the need to have an external editor.

 This is a must have tool for authors and website's owners.
 Its purpose is to provide a familiar experience to WordPress users.
-There is no need for any more editing of the files of your theme or plugins for to add custom scripts (HTML with JavaScript, CSS, etc.).
-Just add your custom scripts in the field on the plugin page and this plugin will do the rest for you.
-It adds required scripts to the head section of your website automatically, without changing any of your themes file and without slowing down your website.
+There is no need for any more editing of the files of your theme or plugins for to add custom HTML code (plus JavaScript, CSS, etc.).
+Just add your custom HTML code in the field on the plugin page and this plugin will do the rest for you.
+It will automatically add your HTML code to the desired section of your website, without changing any of your theme files and without slowing down your website.

 The plugin works completely independently of the theme, so you can use it with any theme.
 The code you place on the plugin page will be entirely unaffected if you edit the contents of the theme’s files, or even completely change the theme.
-This is really useful in case of updating theme or plugins, because your custom scripts would never be overwritten.
-Your custom scripts will keep on working, no matter how many times you upgrade or switch your theme and plugins.
+This is really useful in case of updating theme or plugins, because your custom HTML code would never be overwritten.
+Your custom HTML code will keep on working, no matter how many times you upgrade or switch your theme and plugins.

 On the plugin page you find the code editor powered by CodeMirror.
 This code editor has options such as syntax highlighting, line numbering, and more.
 And if you want more options, let us know and we will be happy to add them.

-Third-party services like Google Webmaster Tools, Alexa, Pinterest and Google+ require you to verify your domain.
-This makes sure that you are the correct owner of your blog or store before they provide their services to you.
-You can use this plugin to easily verify your website or domain and get a more effective and efficient sharing results.
-Example with Pinterest.
-Once you completed the verification process, people will see a checkmark next to your domain in your Pinterest profile and in pinner search results.
-That check mark emphasis you have confirmed the ownership of your blog or website on Pinterest.
-This will help your website to rank better in google and other search engines.
-You can easily increase your blog traffic using this plugin.
-"Head and Footer Scripts Inserter" is a simple but effective SEO plugin.

 **Features**

 * Lightweight and fast
 * Secure code with using clear coding standards
-* Intuitive interface with many settings
+* Intuitive interface
 * Cross browser compatible (work smooth in any modern browser)
 * Compatible with all WordPress themes
 * RTL compatible (right to left)